solana-labs/solana/docs/src/paper-wallet/paper-wallet-usage.md

 steps in [Seed Phrase Generation](#seed-phrase-generation) or [Public Key Derivation](#public-key-derivation) to create a new address.
-Multiple wallet addresses can be useful if you want to transfer tokens between your own accounts for different purposess.
+Multiple wallet addresses can be useful if you want to transfer tokens between your own accounts for different purposes.

 ## Support